...And You Will Know Us by the Trail of Dead: Post-Interscope era (2007–2023)

 In 2012, the band recorded material for a new album in Hanover, Germany again with producer Frenchie Smith and engineer Mirko Hofmann.
 On August 22, the band announced their eighth studio album, Lost Songs, and released a song entitled "Up To Infinity", which was dedicated to Pussy Riot.
 Cover art was revealed on September 6, 2012.
 On September 25, they released "Catatonic" through Spotify.

-In May 2013, the band announced a forthcoming EP Tao of the Dead Part III via Twitter.
-Using PledgeMusic, they were taking pre-orders for special editions of the EP.
+In May 2013, the band announced a forthcoming EP, Tao of the Dead Part III, via Twitter.
+Using PledgeMusic, they began accepting pre-orders for special editions of the EP.
 In February 2014, the band announced a limited U.S. tour focused on playing music from Source Tags and Codes and plans to record their next album, a sequel to Tao of the Dead, in the spring and summer of 2014.
 In April 2014, they released the album Live at Rockpalast 2009.
 In August 2014, the band announced their ninth album, IX, using an online jigsaw puzzle.
 Pitchfork suggested "the arrival at a crossroads" for the band with the album.
 After a subsequent tour the band, Keely moved to Cambodia and released his debut solo album, Original Machines, in 2016.
-In November 2017, the band announced a European tour to celebrate the 20 year anniversary of the release of their debut album, Madonna, performing the album in full.
+In November 2017, the band announced a European tour to celebrate the 20 year anniversary of the release of their second album, Madonna, performing the album in full.

-On November 14, 2019, the band released "Don't Look Down," the first single from their tenth album, X: The Godless Void and Other Stories.
+On November 14, 2019, the band released "Don't Look Down", the first single from their tenth album, X: The Godless Void and Other Stories.
 The second single, "Into the Godless Void", was released on December 6, 2019.

-It was announced in March 2022, that a double album, XI: Bleed Here Now would be released in summer with quadraphonic mixing.
+In 2022 the band's latest album, XI: Bleed Here Now was released with quadraphonic mixing.
+After the band posted "Trail closed" on Instagram there were suspicions it might disband.
+The band still exists, although Keely stated that among various other issues, due to the hostile state of the music industry towards smaller bands, they could no longer afford to tour and that he had no desire to do it again.
+Despite this announcement, the band will be touring Australia in December 2025.

 Musical style and influences

-The band cites their influences to include Fugazi, Melvins, Bikini Kill, Bauhaus, Echo and the Bunnymen, KARP, Unwound, Sonic Youth, Led Zeppelin, Rush, Genesis, Pink Floyd, Public Enemy, Yes, Johann Sebastian Bach and Vivaldi.